 The Canterbury Health System has been internationally recognised by The King's Fund – a highly-regarded British health authority, as one of the high-performing health systems in the world.

 The King's Fund international report encourages other health systems to learn from Canterbury DHB: ”The Canterbury Health System model of integrated services and collaboration is being used extensively overseas (particularly NHS England, NHS Scotland, NHS Wales, NHS Ireland as well as a number of states in Australia).”
-David Meates, Chief Executive, Canterbury DHB.
+David Meates, former Chief Executive, Canterbury DHB.

-Read more about The King's Fund Report
+Read more about The King's Fund report

 The Institute of Public Administration host the annual Public Sector Excellence Awards to recognise outstanding performance and achievement within the New Zealand Public Sector.